 ### 32-Bit ### wget http://sourceforge.net/projects/openofficeorg.mirror/files/4.1.2/binaries/en-US/Apache_OpenOffice_4.1.2_Linux_x86_install-rpm_en-US.tar.gz tar xzf Apache_OpenOffice_4.1.2_Linux_x86_install-rpm_en-US.tar.gz ### 64-Bit ### wget http://sourceforge.net/projects/openofficeorg.mirror/files/4.1.2/binaries/en-US/Apache_OpenOffice_4.1.2_Linux_x86-64_install-rpm_en-US.tar.gz tar xzf Apache_OpenOffice_4.1.2_Linux_x86-64_install-rpm_en-US.tar.gz

 Remove OpenOffice.org and LibreOffice.org Packages with the following command:

 Step 3.
 Installing Apache OpenOffice.

-You will see list of rpms packages inside en-US directory.
-Install all rpms packages using the following command:
+You will see a list of RPMs packages inside the en-US directory.
+Install all RPMs packages using the following command:

 Now install the desktop integration features for your setup.
 Go to desktop-integration in the installation directory, and install the required package: